Elevating Aviation: Innovations in MRO Services

 Economic Impact

-The MRO sector significantly impacts the global economy.
-It supports thousands of jobs worldwide.
-Skilled technicians, engineers, and support staff are in demand.
-MRO facilities generate revenue through service contracts.
+MRO supports thousands of jobs globally.
+Skilled technicians, engineers, support staff – all in demand.
+The sector generates serious revenue through service contracts.

 Environmental Considerations